gscontras/probLang/chapters/app-02-BDA.md

 > 1. What does this numerical result mean?
 Which model is better?
 Is this strong or weak evidence in favor of one model?
 > 2. Execute this code two or three times and compare the results.
 The estimate of the Bayes Factor is not stable.
 Does this imprecision matter?
 > 3. Bayes factors depend on the priors over parameters.
-Change the priors over the cost parameter to allow only positive cost terms (a bias against color terms, in favor of shape terms) but with a wider range, e.g., sample $$c$$ from a uniform distribution with support from 0 to 4.
+Change the priors over the cost parameter to allow only positive cost terms (a bias against color terms, in favor of shape terms) but with a wider range, e.g., sample $$c$$ from a uniform distribution with support from 0 to 0.4.
 Does this change the outcome of model comparison?
-(Hint: it might be easier to see a different if you output the Bayes factor in favor of the "bad" model.)
+(Hint: it might be easier to see a difference if you output the Bayes factor in favor of the "bad" model.)

 Efficient approximation of marginal likelihoods and Bayes factors is an important area of active research.
 A short overview of different methods for computing Bayes factors is [here](http://michael-franke.github.io/statistics,/modeling/2017/07/07/BF_computation.html).